Hungry Happenings

 But I can't possibly fill my entire dessert table with elaborately decorated desserts.
 I have to have lots of really simple-to-make treats to serve my party guests as well and these Cheesecake Mousse Skulls looked just as cool as many of my other desserts but they were so easy to make.

-When I ordered these glasses I thought they were wine glasses, but when they arrived I realize they are really more like shot glasses on a stem which made them perfect little dessert glasses.
+When I ordered these glasses I thought they were wine glasses, but when they arrived I realized they were really more like shot glasses on a stem which made them perfect little dessert glasses.

 Each skull glass will hold a nice serving of the cheesecake mousse.
 It's a perfect amount to serve after a meal or at a party where your guests have several (or many, in the case of our Halloween parties) desserts to choose from.